pybites/challenges/17/clamytoe/README.md

 Podcaster
 --
-Script to keep track of your favorite podcasts.
-Simply add the RSS feed into the program and get most of the details that you could ever want about each episode.
+Program to keep track of your favorite podcasts.
+Simply add the RSS feed into the it and get most of the details that you could ever want about each episode.

+I'm using Python 3.6.1 *f-string* formatting and `wget` to download the episodes.
+Not sure if it'll work on a Windows machine with cygwin or perhaps on a newer Windows 10 machine with the Ubuntu shell.
 ## How to use
 If you run the script with no command line arguments, you'll get the help message.